Supply Chain Management (SCM)

 SCM1020 MANUFACTURING AND SERVICE OPERATIONS (3.00 Credits)

-This course teaches the operations function as a function that takes inputs and transforms them to outputs which meet customer requirements.
-Manufacturing outputs may take the form of materials, components, parts, or finished products.
-Service operations come in a wide variety of situations such as: repair operations, equipment set up operations, or event management services.
-The importance of managing operations processes is also introduced.
+This course explains the operations function as a process that transforms that transforms inputs into outputs to meet customer requirements.
+Students will classify outputs in manufacturing and service operations, evaluate the importance of managing operational processes, and apply decision-making strategies to design effective and efficient processes. introduced.
 The types of decisions that are made to ensure the design of effective and efficient operating processes is reviewed.

 Total Contact Hrs: 48.00